Chaitalykundu/Web-Development/03-JavaScript/01-Basic/01-Introduction/07-syntax.md

 # JavaScript Variables

-variables are used to store data values.
+Variables are used to store data values.

 JavaScript uses the keywords `var`, `let` and `const` to declare variables.